bqmelo/flood-impacts-mapping/README.md

 # Flood Impacts Mapping API

-This project is a web application developed using Spring Boot and Java 17.
+This project was developed using Spring Boot and Java 17.

 ## Prerequisites
 To run this project locally, you need to have: